ggogel/seafile-containerized/README.md

     - contains user avatars
     - stored by *seahub* and served by *seahub-media*

 *Note: In the official docker deployment custom and avatars are served by nginx.
-Seahub alone is not able to serve them for some reason, hence the separate volumes.*
+Seahub alone cannot serve them for some reason, hence the separate volumes.*

 Networks:
 - *seafile-net*